zianke/multi-tenancy-bpm/rest-api/README.md

 * GET: (userId, password) </br>
 * rerturn: no return </br>
-* Check whether a user exists and password and username match.
+* functions: Check whether a user exists and password and username match.

 ### tasks